Last Updated on May 28, 2022 by Gary Stephen

 Our top picks for rooting hormones:

 The uniqueness of the hoya retusa indeed makes it a great addition to your garden.
-They are not just eye-catching, but they are also very easy to care for.
-So long as you follow the basic care tips we provided herein, you can assure your hoya will live and thrive happily.
+They are not only eye-catching, but they are also very easy to care for – perfect for those new to gardening.
+So, as long as you follow the basic care tips we have provided in this article, you can assure that your hoya will live and thrive happily.